SeedX-Inc/mars/README.md

 ----------------------------------------------------------

 **Editing**
-This few commands allows to you editing some configurations.
+Here are a few commands which allows you to edit some configurations.

 ```bash
 $ mars edit vim